MarkHewitt76/ci-portfolio-project-one-html-css/README.md

     i.
 As a Casual/First-time Visitor, I want to easily understand the main purpose of the site and learn more about the band.

-    - Immediately upon entering the site, the user is greeted with a clean and easily readable navigation bar or drop-down menu to go to the page of their choice.
+    - Immediately upon entering the site, the user is greeted with a clean and easily readable navigation bar or drop-down menu to get to the page of their choice.
 There is also a full-page hero image with a call to action overlay.

     - The purpose of the site is made clear by the logo, hero image and call to action.